Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 | Sorcerer | d6 | 6 + Constitution modifier |
 | Wizard | d6 | 6 + Constitution modifier |

+***Hit Point Dice***

-***Hit Point Dice.*** Your class's description tells you the die type of your character's Hit Point Dice (or Hit Dice for short); write this on your character sheet.
+:   Your class's description tells you the die type of your character's Hit Point Dice (or Hit Dice for short); write this on your character sheet.
 At level 1, your character has 1 Hit Die.
 You can spend Hit Dice during a Short Rest to recover Hit Points.
 Your character sheet also includes space to note how many Hit Dice you've spent.

+***Initiative***

-***Initiative.*** Write your Dexterity modifier in the space for Initiative on your character sheet.
+:   Write your Dexterity modifier in the space for Initiative on your character sheet.

+***Armour Class***

-***Armour Class.*** Without armour or a shield, your base Armour Class is 10 plus your Dexterity modifier.
+:   Without armour or a shield, your base Armour Class is 10 plus your Dexterity modifier.
 If your starting equipment includes armour or a Shield (or both), calculate your AC using the rules in chapter 6.
 A class feature might give you a different way to calculate your AC.

+***Attacks***

-***Attacks.*** In the Weapons & Damage Cantrips section of the character sheet, write your starting weapons.
+:   In the Weapons & Damage Cantrips section of the character sheet, write your starting weapons.
 The attack roll bonus for a weapon with which you have proficiency is one of the following unless a weapon's property says otherwise:

 <p style="text-align:center;">
 <strong>Melee attack bonus</strong> = Strength modifier + Proficiency Bonus